 Note 1: In order to provide goods or services in accordance with the CDR consumer’s request, it might be necessary for the accredited person to request CDR data from more than 1 CDR participant.

-Note 2: The CDR data may be collected and used only in accordance with the data minimisation principle: see rule 1.8.
+Note 2: The CDR data may be collected, used and disclosed only in accordance with the data minimisation principle: see rule 1.8.

 (4) In giving the consents, the CDR consumer gives the CDR representative principal a valid request to seek to collect that CDR data from the CDR participant.